microsoft/Broadcast-Development-Kit/docs/how-to-use-the-solution/README.md

 ## Authorization
 As endpoints in the solution are securitized in order to make requests to the API it is necessary to generate an access token and use it in the header of the requests, otherwise, the API will respond to requests with HTTP error code 401 (Unauthorized).

-In this section we describe how to generate an access token with the app registration used in the SPA for the [implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) or by creating a new App registration for the [client credential flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
+In this section we describe how to generate an access token with the App registration used in the SPA for the [implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) or by creating a new App registration for the [client credential flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

-### Client Credential Flow
+### Client credential flow

-#### Create an App Registration
+#### Create an App registration
 Create a new App registration to be able to configure it and thus be able to obtain the `access token`.
 Review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) that will explain how to do it, and consider the following settings:

 - ***Name:*** Meaningful name.
 - ***Supported account types:*** Accounts in this organizational directory only (`your-organization` only - Single tenant).

-Once you've registered the app registration you must [add a client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret), copy the value and save it together with the application client id in a secure place, we will need them for future steps.
+Once you've registered the App registration you must [add a client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret), copy the value and save it together with the application client id in a secure place, we will need them for future steps.

 #### API permissions
 From the App registration created view, go to the **API permissions** option that is in the `Manage` menu, click the **Add a permission** button and then ensure the **APIs my organization uses**  tab is selected.
 Search for the App Registration created for the [Management API](../how-to-run-the-solution-in-azure/app_registrations.md#how-to-setup-management-api-app-registration) and click on the search result.